NVIDIA/TensorRT/README.md

 Need enterprise support?
 NVIDIA global support is available for TensorRT with the [NVIDIA AI Enterprise software suite](https://www.nvidia.com/en-us/data-center/products/ai-enterprise/).
 Check out [NVIDIA LaunchPad](https://www.nvidia.com/en-us/launchpad/ai/ai-enterprise/) for free access to a set of hands-on labs with TensorRT hosted on NVIDIA infrastructure.

+Join the [TensorRT and Triton community](https://www.nvidia.com/en-us/deep-learning-ai/triton-tensorrt-newsletter/) and stay current on the latest product updates, big fixes, content, best practices, and more.

 # Build

 ## Prerequisites